cocomatias/athena-db/README.md

 ## Roadmap 🗺️

 - **Vectorized Caching**: Aims to implement a vectorized caching system, improving response times by recognizing and leveraging similar past queries 💨.
+- **Database Diversification**: To broaden database compatibility beyond Supabase.
+- **LLM Expansion**: To enhance support for a wider array of Large Language Models (LLMs) beyond OpenAI GPT.
+- **Similarity Search Integration**: To include a preliminary similarity search using existing data embeddings, followed by a DataChunk search if needed.

 ## Philosophy 🤔